calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 - The [“Extensible records with scoped labels”][extensible-records] paper is an interesting read if you like object width-subtyping in TypeScript and Flow but you want ML inference.
+- I gave a [talk](https://youtu.be/M6MsDBFwa6Y) once about similar ideas.

 [rust-virtual-structs]:
   http://smallcultfollowing.com/babysteps/blog/2015/08/20/virtual-structs-part-3-bringing-enums-and-structs-together/